home-assistant/home-assistant.io/source/_integrations/konnected.markdown

 ## Configuration

-### Configuration Flow
+### Web Interface

-Starting with 0.106.0 Home Assistant requires configuration flow based setup of Konnected via **Configuration** -> **Integrations**.
+Starting with 0.106.0 Home Assistant requires UI based configuration of Konnected via **Configuration** -> **Integrations** in the Home Assistant (web) frontend.
 If you have Konnected Alarm Panels on your LAN, or in your configuration.yaml, you will see one or more **Konnected.io** entries appear in the **Discovered** integrations list.

-Selecting one of these discovered panels will launch a configuration flow to guide you through a setup process to initially connect the panel and generate a configuration entry.
-If your panel was discovered via SSDP, you shouldn't need any information to complete the configuration flow - simply confirm that the information is correct.
-If the configuration flow prompts you for IP/Port, you'll need to enter it.
+Selecting one of these discovered panels will guide you through connecting and configuring the panel.
+If your panel was discovered via SSDP, you shouldn't need any information to complete configuration - simply confirm that the information displayed is correct.
+If the UI prompts you for IP/Port, you'll need to enter it.
 IP/Port info can be found using the Konnected mobile app.

 <div class='note info'>

-If you have an existing `configuration.yaml` completing the configuration flow will do a one time import of the settings contained in `configuration.yaml`.
-Once the import creates a configuration entry the Konnected section of the `configuration.yaml` is no longer used - it is recommended to remove the `konnected` section of `configuration.yaml` and after the import occurs.
-Any future changes to settings should occur via the options provided in the Home Assistant web interface.
+If you have an existing `configuration.yaml` completing the UI configuration will do a one time import of the settings contained in `configuration.yaml`.
+Once the import creates a **Configured** integration the Konnected section of the `configuration.yaml` is no longer used - it is recommended to remove the `konnected` section of `configuration.yaml` and after the import occurs.
+Any future changes to settings should occur via the settings provided in the Home Assistant web interface.

-If you want to retain `configuration.yaml` and need to re-import any changes or updates you will need to delete the entry in **Configuration** -> **Integrations** -> **Configured** and repeat the configuration flow.
+If you want to retain `configuration.yaml` and need to re-import any changes or updates you will need to delete the entry in **Configuration** -> **Integrations** -> **Configured** and repeat the UI configuration for that device.

 </div>

-Once the configuration flow is completed you'll see a Konnected.io entry in **Configuration** -> **Integrations** => **Configured**.
+Once configuration is completed you'll see a Konnected.io entry in **Configuration** -> **Integrations** => **Configured**.
 If you imported settings from `configuration.yaml` you are now done!
-If you are setting up a new Konnected Alarm Panel or modifying settings, you'll need to utilize the Options Flow to configure zone behavior.
+If you are setting up a new Konnected Alarm Panel or modifying settings, you'll need to utilize the settings UI to configure zone behavior.

-### Options Flow
+#### Using Settings UI to Configure Zone Behavior

-The Options Flow for each panel can be accessed by selecting the entry in **Configuration** -> **Integrations** => **Configured** and then clicking on the gear icon in the upper right corner.
-You can reconfigure settings in the Options Flow at any time.
-Once you complete the Options Flow the settings will be immediately applied.
+The settings for each panel can be accessed by selecting the entry in **Configuration** -> **Integrations** => **Configured** and then clicking on the gear icon in the upper right corner.
+You can reconfigure these settings at any time and once completed the settings will be immediately applied.

-Options Flow starts by having you configure the general behavior of each zone.
+The settings UI starts by having you configure the general behavior of each zone.
 You need to specify `Disabled`, `Binary Sensor`, `Digital Sensor`, or `Switchable Output` for each zone.
 After that, you'll be prompted, for each zone that is not disabled, to configure details of the zones' behavior.
 All zones will allow entry of a Name.
 Additional fields depend on how you configured the general behavior of the zone.

-#### Binary Sensor:
+##### Binary Sensor:

 **Binary Sensor Type:** The type of sensor connected to the zone.
 **Name (optional)** The friendly name for the entity associated with the zone.
 **Invert the open/close state:** Inverts the open/closed meaning of a binary sensor circuit.
 Commonly needed for normally open wired smoke alarm circuits.

-#### Digital Sensor:
+##### Digital Sensor:

 **Sensor Type:** The type of sensor connected to the zone - either `dht` or `ds18b20`.
 **Name (optional)** The friendly name for the entities associated with the zone.
 **Poll Interval (optional):** How often in minutes to poll the sensor for updates.

-#### Switchable Output:
+##### Switchable Output:

 **Name: (optional)** The friendly name for the entity associated with the zone.
 **Output when on:** The state of the switch when activated.